Workiva/react_testing_library/doc/migration_guides/component_interactions.md

     // This is the main change!
     //
-    // Instead of using a ref, we're quering for the button directly and using
+    // Instead of using a ref, we're querying for the button directly and using
     // `UserEvent` to click it and trigger the state change final incrementButton = renderResult.getByRole('button', name: 'Update Count');
     UserEvent.click(incrementButton);

-    // Verify the click changed the component state expect(countDiv.innerHtml, '1');
+    // Verify the click changed the component state expect(countDiv, hasTextContent('1'));
   });
 }
 ```